 Voice restoration after neck surgery

-I want to say thank you very much, Alexander!
-I have been choosing a doctor for a long time and I am very glad that I came to you!
-It all started, it would seem, with an ordinary runny nose, after a month of treatment with another doctor, 5 courses of treatment with antibiotics, droppers, cuckoo were taken, it only got worse, my nose did not breathe, my nerves gave out.
-When I came to see Alexander, I (more)
+I want to say a big thank you to Alexander!
+It took me a long time to choose a doctor and I am very glad that I found you!
+It all started, it would seem, with an ordinary runny nose, after a month of treatment from another doctor, I completed 5 courses of antibiotics, IV drips, cuckoo, it only got worse, my nose couldn’t breathe, my nerves gave out.
+Having come to see Alexander, I (more details)

-I want to say thank you very much, Alexander!
-I have been choosing a doctor for a long time and I am very glad that I came to you!
-It all started, it would seem, with an ordinary runny nose, after a month of treatment with another doctor, 5 courses of treatment with antibiotics, droppers, cuckoo were taken, it only got worse, my nose did not breathe, my nerves gave out.
-When I came to see Alexander, I felt right away that they would help me!
-Without further ado, with humor, support was so important to me at that moment, an additional examination was immediately appointed, the correct diagnosis was made: acute sinusitis, curvature of the septum, after 3 days a complex operation was performed on the sinuses and to correct the septum.
+I want to say a big thank you to Alexander!
+It took me a long time to choose a doctor and I am very glad that I found you!
+It all started, it would seem, with an ordinary runny nose, after a month of treatment from another doctor, I completed 5 courses of antibiotics, IV drips, cuckoo, it only got worse, my nose couldn’t breathe, my nerves gave out.
+When I came to see Alexander, I immediately felt that they would help me!
+Without further ado, with humor, support was so important to me at that moment, an additional examination was immediately prescribed, and the correct diagnosis was made: acute sinusitis, deviated septum, 3 days later a complex operation was performed on the sinuses and to correct the septum.
 Alexander, a doctor by vocation, a surgeon from God and just a sensitive person!
 I went to the operation without the slightest fear, with a smile on my face that my torment would soon end!
-A day later, the tampons were removed, not a single bruise, the nose began to breathe right away!
+A day later, the tompons were removed, not a single bruise, my nose started breathing right away!
 The recovery went according to plan and even faster.
 Alexander, I am grateful to you!
-Thanks also to your assistant Anna, she will always help, she will tell you everything!
+Thanks to your assistant Anna, she will always help and tell you everything!
 Myself and my daughter, I trust only you!
 (Hide)

 www.emcmos.ru

 Diseases of the endocrine system often require surgical intervention.
-There are a number of things you can do to help people recover faster from thyroid surgery.
+There are a number of measures that allow the patient to recover faster after surgery on the thyroid gland.

-The thyroid gland is one of the organs of the human endocrine system, which includes: the parathyroid glands, pituitary gland, pineal gland, hypothalamus, thymus, adrenal glands, gonads and pancreas, APUD-system and kidneys (produce the hormone renin).
+The thyroid gland is one of the organs of the human endocrine system, which includes: parathyroid glands, pituitary gland, pineal gland, hypothalamus, thymus, adrenal glands, gonads and pancreas, APUD system and kidneys (produce the hormone renin).
 The thyroid gland is located in front of the trachea and is shaped like a butterfly.
-It is a hormone-producing organ of internal secretion, it produces iodine-containing hormones - thyroxine and triiodothyronine, as well as calcitonin.
+It is a hormone-producing organ of internal secretion, producing iodine-containing hormones - thyroxine and triiodothyronine, as well as calcitonin.

 Some statistics

-There are endemic areas for thyroid diseases (with insufficient iodine content): mountainous areas, the central region of the European part of Russia, the northern regions, as well as the Middle and Upper Volga regions.
+There are endemic areas for thyroid diseases (with insufficient iodine content): mountainous areas, the central region of the European part of Russia, northern regions, as well as the Middle and Upper Volga region.

-It has been noticed that women suffer from thyroid pathologies 20 times more often (nodules) than men.
+It has been noted that women suffer from thyroid pathologies 20 times more often (nodules) than men.

-30-50% of the total population of Russia suffers from thyroid diseases.
+30-50% of the total Russian population suffers from thyroid diseases.

 In 90% of all cases, neoplasms in the gland are benign.